Chaotic is a Danish trading card game (TCG) turned animated series that broadcasted on 4Kids TV and later on Cartoon

-- Team Pet: He'arring, though probably a lot different, seems to fill this role
+- Team Pet: Kaz’s Underworld informant He'arring, though probably a lot different, seems to fill this role.

 - Too Dumb to Live: Kaz, outside of Chaotic and Perim.
-His obsession with talking everything Chaotic and Perim to everyone at every waking hour, including making school reports about his adventures there, and his stubborn insistence that they are real places despite being unable to provide a shred of proof gets him in trouble at school, made to talk to the school counselor, and nearly makes his mother take away his scanner for good because she believe's him to be suffering from some mental issue, which would have made Kaz unable to go to Chaotic and Perim or return from it anymore.
-Rather than just stop talking of it altogether so his mother and teachers and school counselor ease up on him and he can continue coming and going as he pleases, he continues to insist it's real and tries to get proof, which in his eyes is to have someone from Chaotic call his mom to tell them it's real, not realizing that the counselor, as well as his mother, can simply attribute this as any random kid from school or met by Kaz in his online matches calling to say that at Kaz's insistance.
+His obsession with talking everything Chaotic and Perim to everyone at every waking hour, including writing school reports about his adventures there, and his stubborn insistence that they are real places despite being unable to provide a shred of proof gets him in trouble at school, made to talk to the school counselor, and nearly makes his mother take away his scanner for good because she believe's him to be suffering from some mental issue, which would have made Kaz unable to go to Chaotic and Perim or return from it anymore.
+Rather than just stop talking of it altogether so his mother and teachers and school counselor ease up on him and he can continue coming and going as he pleases, he continues to insist it's real and tries to get proof, which in his eyes is to have someone from Chaotic call the counselor to tell him it's real, not realizing that the counselor, as well as his mother, can simply attribute this as any random kid from school or met by Kaz in his online matches calling to say that at Kaz's insistence.

 - Transformation Sequence: Used to turn players into Creatures during Drome Matches.

-- Tsundere: Some of the creatures do their best to act all tough and mean towards some of the main humans, despite the fact that it's more than obvious they've come to genuinely care for them.
+- Some of the creatures do their best to act all tough and mean towards some of the main humans, despite the fact that it's more than obvious they've come to genuinely care for them.
 Both Maxxor and Smildon act like this to Tom, as does Chaor for Kaz, but in all cases (especially Chaor's), they ease up on the kids after a while.